neilmehra/archsetup/readme.md

 ln -s /usr/bin/nvim /usr/bin/vi
 ```

-Add these two lines in sudoers file
+Add these two lines in sudoers file using `visudo`
 ```
 root ALL=(ALL:ALL) ALL
 neil ALL=(ALL:ALL) ALL